picocms/picocms.github.io/installing.md

 The following configuration excerpt is somewhat of a "tl;dr" version of a very extensive topic.
 It should provide the *bare minimum* configuration you need for Pico.
 If you have any trouble, please read all of the aforementioned [Nginx Guide][NginxConfig].
 For additional assistance, please refer to our ["Getting Help"][GettingHelp] page.

-* Hmm, [GettingHelp][] is going to be refereed to a LOT... maybe I should write that ahead of time.

 ```
 location ~ /pico/(\.htaccess|\.git|config|content|content-sample|lib|vendor|CHANGELOG\.md|composer\.(json|lock)) {
 	return 404;